OlivierLD/raspberry-coffee/raspberry-io-pi4j-v2/i2c-spi/README.md

-# PI4J V2
-This is another tentative to find a good and stable way to implement sensors and actuators drivers.
+# Porting the code from PI4J v1 to PI4 J v2

 PI4j-v1 is now deprecated, because of the deprecation of WiringPi.
 Depending on third-party software is risky, as when it goes deprecated, you have to re-write whatever depends on it...